paradigma-cl/unbreakableID/README.md

 Commerce on the Internet has come to rely almost exclusively on financial institutions serving as trusted third parties to process electronic payments.
 While the system works well enough for most transactions, it still suffers from the inherent weaknesses of the trust-based model.
 With the possibility of reversal, the need for trust spreads.
 Merchants must be wary of their customers, hassling them for more information than they would otherwise need.
 A certain percentage of fraud is accepted as unavoidable.
 These costs and payment uncertainties can be avoided in person by using physical currency, but no mechanism exists to make payments over a communications channel without a trusted party.

 Cryptographic proof.
-Here is the mathematical “magic” of the initial Bitcoin Blockchain: the ability to assess the integrity of records and verify new data, instead of relying on the trust of a bank, the state, the law or the authority of any other institution.
+Here is the mathematical “magic” of the initial Bitcoin Blockchain: the ability to assess the integrity of records and verify new data, instead of relying on the trust of a bank, the state, the law, or the authority of any other institution.

 How?
 Cryptographic hashing is a mathematical phenomenon whereby some data is run through a hashing algorithm, which will then output a string of characters.
 Only this particular data run through this particular hashing algorithm will produce that specific string of characters.
 What this means is that if the data is tampered with in any way, this can be proven by running it through the hashing algorithm again and checking if the output is the same.
 Here is a cryptographic proof.
 [7]

 Replacing “trust” with cryptographic proof promised to replace the uncertainty of humans and institutions with the certainty of mathematics, and yet cryptographic hashing is itself an area of human endeavour.

-Hashing is a discovery of universal principle that all else can be anchored to; for others, it is an area of research and invention, but is also an area of creativity, knowledge sharing and collaboration amongst peers experimenting and working with the phenomena of this curious universe we live in.
+Hashing is a discovery of a universal principle that all else can be anchored to; for others, it is an area of research and invention but is also an area of creativity, knowledge sharing, and collaboration amongst peers experimenting and working with the phenomena of this curious universe we live in.
 [6]

-The Double spending Problem.
-How does a decentralised network reach consensus on which transactions are true?
-The solution to the double spending problem using peer-to-peer distributed time stamp server to generate computational proof of the chronological order of transactions.
+The Double Spending Problem.
+How does a decentralised network reach a consensus on which transactions are true?
+The solution to the double spending problem using a peer-to-peer distributed timestamp server to generate computational proof of the chronological order of transactions.
 [7]

 The blockchain and the internet could be applied to different needs of human beings.
 The first need is for the individual, agreement between peers, and things.

-## 1. The Experience of Internet as an Identification System
+## 1. The Experience of the Internet as an Identification System
-We must assure that the use of digital technology maintains a secure world, peaceful, and without setbacks produced by hackers or identity theft.
+We must ensure that the use of digital technology maintains a secure world, peaceful, and without setbacks produced by hackers or identity theft.
 The evolution of digital identification has been fast progressing from traditional methods to more advanced and secure methods.
 [8]

 ### 1.1 Evolution